Things You Can’t Miss in Paihia!

 6. Skydive Over the Bay of Islands

 It’s a much-loved adrenaline activity here in New Zealand and you can do it right here in the Bay of Islands with Skydive Bay of Islands!
 Skydive from 9,000ft, 12,000ft or 16,000ft and fall at speeds of 200km/h!
 On a fine weather day, you even get the opportunity to land on the beach!
 Can it get any more “Bay of Islands” than that?!
+Find out more about Skydive Bay of Islands on Viator and Tripadvisor.
 For more places to skydive around New Zealand, check out 12 Places to Tandem Skydive in New Zealand.